 - Maintain a work-life balance by switching off after work hours and spending time with loved ones or doing things you enjoy.
 This prevents your stress levels from reaching peaks that can affect your health.

-- Exercise on a regular basis, eat healthy and sleep well.
+- Exercise regularly, eat healthy and sleep well.
 Taking care of your health ensures that you are physically and emotionally equipped to deal with things.

-- Do not hesitate to seek support of friends, family or even mental health professionals.
+- Do not hesitate to seek the support of friends, family or even mental health professionals.